ely-pellegrini95/pancreas-segmentation-DL/README.md

     --threshold   0.10
 ```

-Repeat with `--threshold 0.50` and `--threshold 0.90` for the remaining rows or the threshold that you needed.
+Repeat with `--threshold 0.50` and `--threshold 0.90` to reproduce the three threshold columns shown in Figure 3.

 ## Main Results

 > **Note:** Results below are at a fixed threshold of 0.50.
 > Threshold-sweep behavior is reported in the draft manuscript; the main held-out comparison is reported at the fixed reference threshold of 0.50.
-Raw per-case metrics are available upon request.

 | Model | DSC | Jaccard | Precision |
 |---|---|---|---|